 Presenter Ready Room

-- The Presenter Ready Room is located in the Carnegie Room on the Ballroom Level of the Renaissance Washington, DC Downtown Hotel.
+- The Presenter Ready Room is located in the Lafayette Room on the Ballroom Level of the Renaissance Washington, DC Downtown Hotel.
 Please check the map of the venue in the program and signs on-site for the exact location.

 - Oral presenters may view their already loaded presentations on the computers.
 Changes to the presentations must be made at least one hour prior to the presentation and approved by the Nurse Planner on-site.
 Presentations can be made from handouts, which will be the responsibility of the presenting author.
 If a presentation is missing, please immediately notify staff.